Frequently Asked Questions - FAQ

 Real topography and new regions

-The new regions Bernese Oberland, Bernese Alps, and Urner Alps
+The new regions Berner Oberland, Berner Alpen and Urner Alpen

-In March 2024, however, the German Weather Service discontinued its Regtherm production, and the aforementioned services were discontinued.
-Since January 2024, XC Therm has been providing the flying community with Regtherm forecasts.
+In March 2024, the German Weather Service discontinued its Regtherm production and the above-mentioned services ceased.
+Since January 2024, XC Therm has been running the Regtherm weather model itself.
+Since then, the Regtherm model has been continuously further developed together with the model developer Olivier Liechti.

-Numerical weather models are rather generic models that should cover a wide range of weather phenomena.
-Many parameters important for a high-quality thermal forecast are not considered.
+Numerical weather models are rather generic models that should cover as wide a range of weather phenomena as possible.
+However, many parameters important for a high-quality thermal forecast are not taken into account.

 Regtherm, on the other hand, is a specialized thermal forecast.
-Regtherm is not an independent weather model but uses numerical models as input and calculates a forecast optimized for glider pilots and hang gliders using thermal-specific parameters.
+Regtherm is not an independent weather model, but rather relies on numerical models and calculates a forecast optimized for paragliders, hang gliders, and sailplane pilots using thermally specific parameters.
 In technical jargon, this is also referred to as a post-processing procedure or downstream model.

 More technical details about Regtherm are explained here.